Rømer's Diagram

 Rømer's discovery unmoored us from the present.
 We realized we are trapped in a bubble of causality, forever cut off from the absolute 'now' of the wider universe.
 To look out is to look back.
 We can never know what the universe is doing right this second; we can only know what it did when the light left.

-This artifact sits in the Archive of Time because it marks the moment we realized that seeing is time travel.
+It is the moment we realized that seeing is time travel.
 The speed of light is the speed of information, and it sets the ultimate limit on what we can know.